AutoZone: 2000s

 In 2005, William C. Rhodes III was named president and CEO.
 Steve Odland left to become the chairman and CEO of Office Depot.

-In 2007, Bill Rhodes, then 42, was named chairman, president and chief executive officer of AutoZone, Inc. on June 6.

-In 2008, AutoZone opened their 4,000th store in Houston, Texas.
-Sales hit $6.2 billion.
+AutoZone opened its first Puerto Rican location in Bayamon.

+In June 2007, Bill Rhodes was also made chairman.
+The company also opened its 4,000th store in Houston, Texas.
+That year, AutoZone introduced its Z-net electronic parts catalog and repair a database.
+The system replaced the company's original text-based catalog.

 2010s

+In May 2010, AutoZone announced a new “Buy Online Pick-Up In-Store” service.
+The in June, the company unveiled a new mobile app that provides iPhone users access to vehicle repair guides, product catalogs, pricing information, and store locations.
 On December 15, 2011, ALLDATA LLC, an operating unit of AutoZone, expanded its direct presence in Canada to better serve its growing customer base.